Text Operations

 Signing Text

-Section titled “Signature Only”Use your private key to sign text without encrypting it:
+Section titled “Signing Text”Use your private key to sign text without encrypting it:

 - This confirms authorship.